wjc0326/Web_Dev_Bootcamp/README.md

 ## ✨ node.js-Newsletter Signup:
 Use node.js to ask for the user's information(first name, last name and email address) and sign them up in the mailchimp server.
 If everything goes well, user will be directed to the successful webpage and the success message will show up on the screen.

-Deploy the local server with Heroku to make the website dynamic.
+Deploy the local server with Heroku to make the website available from non-local devices.

 https://voyage-maison-93014.herokuapp.com

 ## ✨ EJS-ToDo List:
 Use EJS to make the template for normal ToDo List and Work ToDo List.
 In each ToDo List website, the user can add items by entering and clicking "+" button, and choose to check off or delete some items by clicking "-" button.

-Deploy the local server with Heroku to make the website dynamic.
+Deploy the local server with Heroku to make the website available from non-local devices.

 https://glacial-bastion-27432.herokuapp.com

+## ✨ EJS-Blog Website:
+Use EJS to make the template for header, footer and compose pages.
+User can post new blog by visiting "/compose" page.
+In Home page, all blogs are presented but shorten to 100 words to be concise, and by clicking "Read More" hyperlink, user can visit all contents of the specific blog.

+Deploy the local server with Heroku to make the website available from non-local devices.